hlouis/infinitegrid-ccc-proj/README.md

 1. Ensure that the anchor point of the cell node is set to the center v2(0.5, 0.5).

-2. Adjust cell templates (cellA and cellB) as needed to fit your design requirements.
+2. Adjust cell templates (cellA, cellB and cellC) as needed to fit your design requirements.

 ## Conclusion